usi-dag/JVBench-artifact/artifact/README.md

 Following the same structure of our paper, the `evaluation` command generates a single subfigure for each figure.
 This subfigure can be compared with one of the subfigures shown in the paper, depending on the machine on which the subfigure has been generated.
 For instance, if the subfigure has been generated on `MAVX2`, the subfigure can be compared with the subfigure `MAVX2` in the paper.
 To generate all the subfigures, the reviewer needs to execute the `evaluation` command on three different machines, one for each type.
 These figures are saved in folder `output/<mode>/figures` where `<mode>` is either `short` or `full`.

 With the goal of easing the evaluation of the artifact by the reviewers, we ported `JVBench` to a containerized environment.
 Nonetheless, the use of containerization may significantly impact our measurements, particularly on those based on execution time.
 Moreover, different host machines with different hardware capabilities may yield different execution times.
+We note that the performance measurements used to generate the figures in the paper have been collected in an isolated environment with minimal perturbation where (almost) no other process was being executed.
 Newly collected data may lead to the generation of figures with different numbers w.r.t. those shown in the paper.
 However, we expect the data trends and the figures generated with newly collected data to be similar to the ones shown in the paper, as detailed below.

 ## Evaluation of the Java Vector API (Figure 3)